 Companion care gives older adults regular social connection and practical help with everyday routines.
-For families across the Charleston Metro, this service can reduce isolation, support safer daily habits, and make life at home feel less lonely.
+For families across the Charleston Metro, this service reduces isolation, supports safer daily habits, and makes life at home feel less lonely.

-Home Care Charleston SC provides non-medical companion care that may include conversation, meal preparation, errands, incidental transportation where allowed, medication reminders, light housekeeping, and meaningful activities.
+Home Care Charleston SC provides non-medical companion care that includes conversation, meal preparation, errands, incidental transportation where permitted, medication reminders, light housekeeping, and meaningful activities.

 Conversation and Social Engagement

-Regular conversation, shared activities, reading, games, walks, hobbies, and familiar routines can make the day more engaging.
-Companionship is especially helpful when an older adult lives alone or family cannot visit as often as they would like.
+Regular conversation, shared activities, reading, games, walks, hobbies, and familiar routines make the day more engaging.
+Companionship is especially valuable when an older adult lives alone or family cannot visit as often as they would like.

 Meal Preparation and Hydration Reminders

-Caregivers can help prepare simple meals, encourage hydration, and support a more consistent eating routine.
-This can be especially useful when appetite, energy, or motivation has changed.
+Caregivers prepare simple meals, encourage hydration, and support a more consistent eating routine.
+This matters when appetite, energy, or motivation has changed.

 Errands and Incidental Transportation

-When permitted by company policy and insurance, companion care may include errands, grocery trips, pharmacy pickups, and transportation to appointments or social activities.
+When permitted by company policy and insurance, companion care includes errands, grocery trips, pharmacy pickups, and transportation to appointments or social activities.

 Medication Reminders

-Non-medical caregivers may provide reminders to take medications as directed, but they do not manage, prescribe, or administer medication unless the business is licensed and staffed for that service.
+Non-medical caregivers remind clients to take medications as directed.
+We do not manage, prescribe, or administer medication — that requires a licensed medical professional.

 Light Housekeeping and Home Routines

-Light housekeeping may include dishes, laundry, tidying common areas, taking out trash, changing linens, and helping keep the home easier to navigate.
+Dishes, laundry, tidying common areas, taking out trash, changing linens, and keeping the home easier to navigate.

 How Our Companion Care Process Works

-We start by learning about personality, preferences, schedule, household routines, social needs, errands, meals, and family concerns.
+We start by learning about personality, preferences, household routines, social needs, and family concerns.
 Then we build a care plan that gives the caregiver clear visit tasks and gives the family realistic expectations.

-Companion care can be scheduled as a few visits per week, recurring daily support, or part of a broader care plan with personal care, respite care, dementia support, or post-hospital assistance.
+Companion care can be scheduled as a few visits per week, recurring daily support, or as part of a broader plan that includes personal care, respite, dementia support, or post-hospital assistance.

-When companionship is not enough and hands-on help is needed for bathing, dressing, toileting, mobility, or transfers, personal care assistance may be the next step.
+Personal Care Assistance — When companionship is not enough and hands-on help is needed for bathing, dressing, toileting, mobility, or transfers, personal care assistance is the next step.

-Companion care can also provide relief for family caregivers who need dependable coverage while they rest, work, or handle other responsibilities.
+Respite Care — Companion care also provides relief for family caregivers who need dependable coverage while they rest, work, or handle other responsibilities.

 Why Choose Home Care Charleston SC for Companion Care?